Victims of Domestic Violence – Route to Settlement Available

 • A member of the UK Armed Forces who has served for at least four years.

-When can I apply?
+When and where can I apply?

-It is important that you have to apply for Indefinite Leave to Remain if you are the victim of domestic abuse as soon as possible after the relationship breaks down.
+It is important that you apply for Indefinite Leave to Remain if you are the victim of domestic abuse as soon as possible after the relationship breaks down.
 Do not wait until your visa expires.

 Children of Victims of Domestic Violence or Abuse

+Children over the age of 18 may also need to fulfil the English language requirements.
 We highly recommend that you speak to a Breytenbachs consultant for more advice.

 What happens after a successful application?